Workshops for Youth Professionals

 Dear Educator or Youth Professional,

-As a youth professional, you are in a unique position to prevent child sexual assault.
+As a youth professional, you are in a unique position to prevent child sexual abuse.

 Not only can you empower children in your care and educate their parents, but you can also advocate for institutional policies and procedures that support child safety.

-When you offer a PSC Professional Training Workshop, your staff will learn very specific tools to keep your organization-whether it’s an agency, school, hospital, health group, place of faith, or youth group-off limits to sexual offenders.
+When you offer a Parenting Safe Children Professional Training Workshop, your staff will learn very specific tools to keep your organization-whether it’s an agency, school, hospital, health group, place of faith, or youth group-off limits to child sexual abuse.

 In addition, I educate staff on disclosure and reporting requirements.